recSlayer/type-modeling/README.md

 You’ll need Python 3 installed.
 Try `python3` at the command line.
 (Make sure to include the `3`; old Pythons won’t work.)
 If that command gives an error, use an internet search or your friendly neighborhood professor for help installing it.

-You can use any general-purpose programmer’s text editor (Sublime, Atom, Brackets, etc.) for this.
+You can use any general-purpose programmer’s text editor (Sublime Text, VS Code, Atom, Brackets, etc.) for this.
 You can also use PyCharm if you want to be extra fancy, but it’s not necessary.

 ### Part 0.0: Study the starting code